 That first library at Cooper Park gave way to a new contemporary building when ground was broken in 1960 for expansion and modernization.

-Just days from now, the doors to the community’s new Main Library, with four times the public space of the old building, will open again in Cooper Park.
+Last year the doors to the community’s new Main Library, with four times the public space of the old building, opened again in Cooper Park.